 - Light – the better the light, the more geraniums will flower.

 - Watering – is the plant getting enough to drink?
 The soil should moist at all times but never leave the plant sitting in puddles of water!

 - What size pot is it in? – if the plant is in a huge pot it will be filling the pot with roots and not be concentrating on flowering.
 Try reducing the pot size – this restricts the roots so plant put its effort into flowering.

-If plants are not thriving, check the following:
+If your geraniums and pelargoniums are not thriving, check the following:

 - Have a look at the roots – Take the plant out of the pot and have a look at the roots.
-If white then healthy and fine.
+If they’re white then all is healthy and fine.
 If browning then the roots are dying.

 - What compost is it growing in?
 It needs to be in general purpose compost – not bark based or coir as that will hold too much moisture.